 - Angiotensin-converting enzyme (ACE) inhibitors (eg, enalapril), diuretics (eg, hydrochlorothiazide), or indomethacin because they may increase the risk of sulfamethoxazole/trimethoprim's side effects

 - Anticoagulants (eg, warfarin) because the risk of bleeding may be increased

 - Dofetilide because the risk of its side effects, including severe irregular heartbeat, may be increased by sulfamethoxazole/trimethoprim

 - Pyrimethamine because it is possible that a certain type of anemia may develop

 - Methenamine because certain urinary problems may occur

-- Amantadine, digoxin, hydantoins (eg, phenytoin), methotrexate, sulfones (eg, dapsone), or oral medicine for diabetes (eg, glipizide) because the risk of their side effects may be increased by sulfamethoxazole/trimethoprim
+- Amantadine, digoxin, hydantoins (eg, phenytoin), methotrexate, sulfones (eg, dapsone), or oral medicine for diabetes (eg, glipizide, metformin, pioglitazone) because the risk of their side effects may be increased by sulfamethoxazole/trimethoprim

 - Tricyclic antidepressants (eg, amitriptyline) because their effectiveness may be decreased by sulfamethoxazole/trimethoprim

 - Cyclosporine because its effectiveness may be decreased and the risk of kidney side effects may be increased by sulfamethoxazole/trimethoprim